dmitry/reedsy_store/README.md

   }'
 ```

-# Technical decisions
+## Technical Design

-## Architecture decisions
+### Architecture Decisions

-### Product model
+#### Product Model
 The application implements model-level validations without additional database constraints.
 Since all interactions happen through the Rails application layer, model validations provide sufficient data consistency.
 This approach keeps the implementation simple while maintaining data integrity.

 Code normalization is implemented at the model level by converting to uppercase.
 This ensures consistent code format and simplifies uniqueness validation at both application and database levels.

 The price attribute is implemented as a decimal with 2 decimal points, suitable for EUR/USD currencies.
 For a production system with multiple currencies, the `money-rails` gem would be the preferred choice.
-This battle-tested solution handles various currency types effectively, including:
+This battle-tested solution handles various currency types effectively:
 - Currencies with and without cents
 - Cryptocurrencies
 - Historical exchange rates